-• Develop parks throughout the community to be within a 10-minute walk of existing and new neighborhoods.
+Develop parks throughout the community to be within a 10-minute walk of existing and new neighborhoods.

-Strategy 2: Increase resident and visitor participation and community events.
+Increase resident and visitor participation in recreational activities and. community events.

-- Encourage volunteerism among kids to develop organizational and leadership skills - Emphasize kid's involvement in extracurriculars to reduce negative and illegal behaviors.
+- Encourage volunteerism among kids to develop organizational and leadership skills. - Emphasize kid's involvement in extracurriculars to reduce negative and illegal behaviors.